ZuXiang7/ZuXiang7.github.io/amber.md

 ## Description

-2D game project where we developed a custom game engine with limited 3rd party libraries and rendering API
+This is a 2D game project where we write a custom game engine primarily with c++, limited 3rd party libraries and rendering API.
+The project spans over 2 semester(6 months) and is completed in a group of 9.

 ## Role / What I worked on

-Tools and Debugging Programmer, worked primarily on developing QOL tools for editor and Debugging
+For this project, I was the Tools and Debugging Programme and I worked primarily on

+### Programming
+ - Hierarchy relationship between entities
+ - Improved performance for ECS
+ - Added functionalities for particle system

+### Debugging
+ - Helped debug any bugs faced by programmers and designers

+### Misc
+ - Scripting and polishing for menus
+ - scripted rain and lighting particles (not used)
+ - Trailer

 ## What I learnt